rajewsky-lab/openst/docs/experimental/capture_area_generation.md

 ---

 :fontawesome-brands-youtube:{ style="color: #EE0F0F" }
-__[open-ST: breaking the flow cell into capture areas]__ by @danilexn – :octicons-clock-24:
+__[Open-ST: breaking the flow cell into capture areas]__ by @danilexn – :octicons-clock-24:
 10m – Learn how to break an Illumina® NovaSeq 6000 S4 flow cell into capture areas using our 3D-printable cutting guide.

-  [open-ST: breaking the flow cell into capture areas]: https://www.youtube.com
+  [Open-ST: breaking the flow cell into capture areas]: https://www.youtube.com

 ---